[For AWS Beginners] A Quick Guide to Amazon S3

 Hello!

-I would like to give a quick 5-minute explanation of S3 one of the Amazon Web Services
+I'd like to give you a quick 5-minute explanation

 What is the storage service [S3]?

-In essence, it is like a rental warehouse for storing data in the cloud.
+In short, it's like a rental warehouse for storing data in the cloud.

-Data can be retrieved on an object-by-object basis, allowing for flexible data storage as needed.
+Because data can be retrieved on an object-by-object basis, data storage can be done flexibly as needed.

 ■ Overview of S3